jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 You will use the `DELETE /api/session` backend route to logout a user.

-In the session store file, add a logout thunk action that will hit the logout backend route.
-After the response from the AJAX call comes back, dispatch the action for removing the session user to the response's data.
+In the session store file, add a logout function that will hit the logout backend route.
+After the response from the AJAX call comes back, dispatch the action for removing the session user.

-Export the logout thunk action.
+Export the logout function.

 #### Test the Logout Action

-Test the logout thunk action.
+Test the logout function.

 Navigate to [http://localhost:3000].
 If there is no `token` cookie, add one by logging in or signing up.
-In the browser's dev tools console, try dispatching the logout thunk action.
+In the browser's dev tools console, try dispatching the logout function.

 The `previous state` in the console should look like this: